-Heart problems usually appear 10-14 days after the start of the infection, although problems can take weeks to appear.
+Heart problems usually appear 10 to 14 days after the start of the infection, although problems can take weeks to appear.
 Heart problems associated with diphtheria include:

-- Atrioventricular dissociation - the chambers of the heart stop beating together.
+- atrioventricular dissociation, in which the chambers of the heart stop beating together

-- Complete heart block - no electrical pulses travel across the heart.
+- complete heart block, where no electrical pulses travel across the heart.

-- Ventricular arrhythmias - the beating of the lower chambers (the ventricles) is abnormal.
+- ventricular arrhythmias, which involve the beating of the lower chambers becoming abnormal

-- Heart failure - the heart is unable to maintain sufficient blood pressure and circulation.
+- heart failure, in which the heart is unable to maintain sufficient blood pressure and circulation

 Neuritis is inflammation of nerve tissue that results in damage to nerves.
 This complication is relatively uncommon and usually appears after a severe respiratory infection with diphtheria.
 Typically, the condition develops as follows: